What is Electroplating?

 Uses of Electroplating

-Electroplating is used in various purposes apart from enhancing the appearance of the substrate.
-The major application is to optimize the piece’s resistance towards corrosion.
+Talking about the uses of electroplating, apart from enhancing the appearance of the substrate it is used in various other purposes as well.
+The major application is to optimize a material’s resistance towards corrosion.
 The plated layer often serves as a sacrificial coating which reveals that it dissolves before the base substance.
-The other common applications of electroplating involve:
+Some of the other common applications of electroplating involve:

 - Improving wear resistance.